tagtag

 If you've been injured in an accident or on the job, the attorneys of Hach & Rose, LLP have the knowledge, skills, and experience required to hold the party responsible for your injury accountable.

-If you work as a boilermaker and have developed an asbestos-related disease, you may be entitled to compensation.
+You may be entitled to compensation if you work as a boilermaker with asbestos exposure and have developed an asbestos-related disease.
 Asbestos-related diseases can be malignant or nonmalignant.
 Malignant cancerous growths spread to other parts of the body and are deadly.
 Nonmalignant growths do not spread and often may be removed.

 Individuals who work in boiler construction or repair may have been exposed to asbestos.
 At one time, people working in this profession were the most exposed to this deadly carcinogen.
 A carcinogen is a substance that is known to cause cancer to develop.